sg-s/xolotl/docs/how-to/inspect-channels-and-mechanisms.md

 Custom conductances may not use the Hodgkin-Huxley formalism, may have their own integration routines, and may contain their own internal variables.
 To read out internal variables from these channels, you have to do two things.
 First, your custom conductance must respond to `getState` requests and return every variable of interest.
-Add something like this to your condutance:
+Add something like this to your conductance:

 ```C++